How to choose the right participants for your UX research

 Niche products and customer opinions

-The challenge with a wide demographic, however, is that those participants might not match your ideal customer.
-So while you’ll still get valuable feedback, you might not be hearing from your target audience.
+However, the challenge with a wide demographic is that those participants might not match your ideal customer.
+So, while you’ll still get valuable feedback, you might not hear from your target audience.
 Here are a few situations when a narrower demographic may be best:

 • You have a niche product or audience